compulab-yokneam/Documentation/etc/reset-password.md

  +----------------------------------------------------------+
 ```

-## Nex screen show up; it has a long PS1 prompt with a ">" at the end
+## Next screen shows up; it has a long PS1 prompt with a ">" at the end
 ```
   on/E -- Enable auto install boot mode off/D -- Disable auto install boot mode